Melkrewi/Schisto_project/Kallisto/README.md

 ############################################################
-# Supplementary Code 13: Expression analysis with Kallisto #
+# Expression analysis with Kallisto #
 ############################################################

 ### Expression analysis in S. mansoni